What is a NAND Gate?

-The symbol of NAND gate is similar to AND gate but one bubble is drawn at the output point of the AND gate, in the case of NAND gate.
+The symbol of a NAND gate is similar to the AND gate, but a bubble is drawn at the output point of the AND gate.
+The symbol of the NAND gate is shown below.

-NAND gate actually means “not AND gate” which means, the output of this gate is just reverse of that of a similar AND gate.
+NAND gate means “not AND gate”, hence the output of this gate is just reverse of that of a similar AND gate.

-Hence, truth table of a NAND gate can be written like,
+Hence, the truth table of a 2 input NAND gate can be represented as:

 Like AND gate a NAND gate can also be more than two inputs, like 3, 4, input NAND gate.

-An NAND gate is also referred as universal logic gate as all the binary operations can be realized by using only NAND gates.
+A NAND gate is also referred to as a universal logic gate as all the binary operations can be realized by using only NAND gates.

 There are three basic binary operations, AND, OR and NOT.
 By these three basic operations, one can realize all complex binary operations.
-Now, we will show all these three binary operations can be realized by using only NAND gates.
+Now, we will show how we can achieve all these three binary operations by using only NAND gates.

-When, both inputs of a two inputs NAND gate are zero, the output is 1 and both inputs of the NAND gate are 1, the output is 0.
-Hence a NOT gate can very easily be realized from NAND gate just by applying common inputs to the NAND gate.
-This is done by short circuiting all the inputs terminals of a NAND gate.
+When both inputs of a two inputs NAND gate are zero, the output is 1, and both inputs of the NAND gate are 1, the output is 0.
+Hence a NOT gate can very easily be realized from NAND gates just by applying common inputs to the NAND gate or by short-circuiting all the inputs terminals of a NAND gate.

-As we told earlier, a NAND gate is a NOT gate followed by an AND gate, so if we can cancel the effect of NOT gate in a NAND gate it will become an AND gate.
+As mentioned earlier, a NAND gate is a NOT gate followed by an AND gate, so if we can cancel the effect of NOT gate in a NAND gate, it will become an AND gate.
 Hence, a NOT gate followed by a NAND gate realizes an AND gate.
-In this case we use the NOT gate which is realized from NAND gate and the logic circuit is shown below,

 The above equation is a logical OR operation.